O’Donnell Consulting Engineers, Inc. was requested to perform structural analysis of upgrades on waterboxes that are used in an alumina fluid cooler.

 Various deformation and stress results were determined on the waterbox (shown above) when subjected to an increase in internal pressure to 80 psi.
 The analysis determines that this pressure increase would not cause failure.
 However, in order to meet the allowable stress limits of Section VIII Div.
 2 of the ASME Code, the MAWP should be less than 76 psi.

-For over 30 years, our team of engineers has been performing design, analysis and troubleshooting services.
+For over 30 years, our team of engineers has been performing design, analysis services.

 Give us a call to discuss your engineering challenges.